Cisco has developed several ways to make the standard Spanning Tree protocol more capable. These ways are; PortFast, UplinkFast, and BackboneFast.

 Switch# show spanning-tree backbonefast

-You can watch how to enable Spanning Tree BackboneFast on Cisco Switches using GNS3 and you can better understand the BackboneFast feature.
-Also, subscribe to our YouTube channel to support us!
+You can watch the video below to activate Backbone-Fast on Switches by using the GNS3 program, and you can also subscribe to our YouTube channel!

-The PortFast, UplinkFast, and BackboneFast features used on Cisco switches are Cisco-specific and can not be used for other networking brands.
-After briefly mentioning STP Backbone Fast, we have observed the latency on the network without Backbone Fast.
+The PortFast, UplinkFast and BackboneFast features used on Cisco Switches are specific to Cisco and cannot be used for other network devices.

-If your network uses the standard STP protocol, it is recommended that you enable this feature.
-You can also use the Rapid Spanning Tree Protocol, which collects all the features of the standard STP protocol under a single protocol.
+If you are using the standard STP protocol on your network, it is recommended to enable this feature.
+You can also use the Rapid Spanning Tree Protocol, which gathers all the features covered by the standard STP protocol under a single protocol.
+Thanks for following us!